Antonio Area Freeway System

 from Loop 1604 to Boerne and I-10 East from Loop 410 to Seguin.

-Those would be additional capacity lanes in the median; the existing
+Those would be new managed lanes in the median; the existing

 lanes would remain toll-free.
-Subsequent reports on the I-10
+Subsequent proposals for the I-10

 On June 11th,